Expanding the Use of SBRT as a Bridge to Liver Transplantation

 Nima Nabavizadeh, MD, and his team at the Oregon Health and Science University (OHSU) Department of Radiation Medicine are prospectively studying whether stereotactic body radiation therapy (SBRT) can be safely used to help patients with hepatocellular carcinoma (HCC) and advanced cirrhosis as they await a liver transplant.
 These fragile cancer patients have historically been excluded from receiving liver-directed therapies such as SBRT due of the fear of causing further damage, and Dr. Nabavizadeh’s study is an important step in generating the evidence necessary to demonstrate that SBRT is a safe and practical method to bridge them to the liver transplant they need to survive.

-With the grant from ROI, Dr. Nabavizadeh’s team is prospectively:
+With the grant from ROI, Dr. Nabavizadeh’s team prospectively:

-- Evaluating the ability of SBRT to successfully bridge patients to a liver transplant, particularly in patients with advanced cirrhosis at baseline.
+- Evaluated the ability of SBRT to successfully bridge patients to a liver transplant, particularly in patients with advanced cirrhosis at baseline.

-- Assessing treatment-related toxicity and quality of life of the HCC patients receiving SBRT.
+- Assessed treatment-related toxicity and quality of life of the HCC patients receiving SBRT.

-- Examining the histologic effects of SBRT in the livers removed from HCC patients who are successfully bridged to transplant.
+- Examined the histologic effects of SBRT in the livers removed from HCC patients who are successfully bridged to transplant.